michelderu/wikipedia-pulsar-astra/README.md

 - On the `Connect` tab, scroll down and note down the `Broker Service URL`.
 - Then click on `Token Manager`.
 On `Token Management`, click on the `Create Token` button and note down the newly created token.

 Additionally, click on `Download client.conf` and set the file aside for later use.
+Also, note down the following, as you'll need it in the next steps:
+- `brokerServiceUrl` from within the `client.conf` file
+- `authParams` from within the `client.conf` file (take only the part after `token:`)

 🥳 You just created a Streaming tenant.